A career in the corporate world for years can be offset against our aging body. With less and less physical activities, I easily fall out of shape.

 After a relaxing siesta at the mountain shelter, we continued the route back with an unprecedented view of the valley of Cerdanya, Ripollès and Berguedà.

 Hiking down the slope is much easier!
-I remember sitting on my butt and scooting forward like a kid going down a slide on the playground.
+I remember sitting on my butt and scooting down the slope like a kid.
 It was fun.